 C2000 real-time control MCUs – Motor control

-Accelerate your motor control development by starting with our most advanced solutions and application specific TI Designs.
+Accelerate your motor control development by starting with our most advanced solutions and application specific reference designs.

 Offering fundamental software building blocks, example implementations, and high performance complete solutions for both rotor sensored and sensorless designs.

 Tools & resources